-Let’s be real for a second, PCOS is everywhere these days.
+Let’s be real for a second, PCOS has become really common, and many women are dealing with quietly.
 You probably know at least one woman dealing with it, maybe it’s even you.
 The crazy thing?
 Food plays a much bigger role than people think.
 This isn’t eat healthy because it’s good for you advice.
 Your meals literally shape how your hormones behave.
 And trust me, your body responds.

-PCOS and insulin are basically partners in crime.
+PCOS and insulin resistance often show up together and make your body work harder.
 Most women with PCOS don’t respond well to insulin, so the pancreas keeps pumping out more.
 Insulin’s job is simple — grab the sugar from your blood and push it into your cells for energy.
 But when insulin stays high for too long?

 Hair thinning